TH-Project-Files/Project-AC-104/README.md

 *   **IG 3:** Specialized, high-end controls for well-resourced organizations.

 ## Getting Started
 To move from chaos to clarity, download the AC-104-version.csv tracker from /data and begin by filtering to show only the controls with a **"1-High" aggregate risk level** within **Implementation Group 1**.
 This single step focuses your energy where it will have the largest impact.
-Proceed from there!
+Use the Control Implemented column to track your score from 1-10, and when youre ready expand to the other Implementation Groups and maturity score columns.
+Track your readiness averages across implementation groups and categories for executive reporting.

 ## Repository Structure
 This repository contains the following structure to support your implementation: